-Title IX Coordinator: Rachel King, Assistant Vice President for Title IX 55 Atherton St. Rachel.King@curry.edu 617-979-3516
+Title IX Coordinator: Rachel King 55 Atherton St. Rachel.King@curry.edu 617-979-3516

-Deputy Title IX Coordinator: Lisa MacDonald Assistant Vice President for Student Affairs 65B Atherton St. Imacdona0712@post03.curry.edu 617-391-5240
+Deputy Title IX Coordinator:

+Jennifer Golojuch-Borden

+Interim Dean of Students

+1016 Brush Hill Road

+Jennifer.golojuchborden@curry.edu

+617-391-5240

 Making a report of prohibited conduct under this policy involves telling an employee of the College (with the exception of those designated as "confidential," referenced in Section V), also known as "responsible employees," what occurred.
 While reported misconduct must be relayed to the Title IX Coordinator, individuals wishing to make a complaint can speak directly to one of the above Coordinators or any responsible employee.
-Additionally, a number of staff and faculty across campus have been trained as

-Liaisons, serving as a resource to members of the College community.
+Additionally, a number of staff and faculty across campus have been trained as Liaisons, serving as a resource to members of the College community.
 These Liaisons participate in annual training and are knowledgeable about College policies, procedures, resources and reporting obligations.